 This issue has become a public health crisis.

 Opioids affect the part of the brain that regulates breathing.
 High doses of these drugs can lead to respiratory depression and death.
 Unfortunately, even when used as prescribed, opioids can lead to tolerance – meaning you may need to use more and more of the drug to get the same effects.

 A well-meaning individual who takes too many pain pills in order to feel better can inadvertently put themselves at risk for overdose death.
 The same goes for an addict who needs to take more and more of the drug to get the same high or to avoid withdrawal symptoms.

 Combining opioids with other respiratory system depressants, such as alcohol, sedatives, or anti-anxiety medications can also increase the risk of overdose death.

 According to the World Health Organization, people dependent on opioids are the ones most likely to suffer an overdose.

 If you’re worried that someone you love may be at risk of substance abuse, there are a number of things you can do to try and deter drug abuse in your own home.

 Deadly addiction often starts with medications pilfered from the home medicine cabinet.
 Lock up your prescription medications, and dispose of any medications that are not currently needed.

 Have frank and repeated discussions with your teens about the dangers and highly addictive nature of prescription pills.
 Many teens mistakenly think a prescription pill is less dangerous than an illegal drug.

-Note: this post has been updated for 2018 with one more horrifying addiction behavior and recommendations from an addiction specialist.
+Note: this post has been updated for 2020 with more horrifying addiction behaviors and recommendations from an addiction specialist.